nir/jupylet/README.md

 By marrying Jupyter and pyglet, you get the best of both worlds.
 Learn to program by creating games interactively.
 Watch the game change as you type new code.
 Change a variable or a function and the game will be affected immediately.

 _jupylet_ is also intended as a tool for **reinforcement learning research and development**.
-It is easy to use to create novel environments with which to experiment with reinforcement learning algorithms; and thanks to pyglet and OpenGL it is be possible to render thousands of frames per second.
-Head to the [./examples/pong-RL.ipynb](https://github.com/nir/jupylet/blob/master/examples/pong-RL.ipynb) example to see how to programmatically control and render a 2-player version of pong.
+It is easy to use to create novel environments in which to experiment with reinforcement learning algorithms, and it can render thousands of frames per second.
+Head to [./examples/pong-RL.ipynb](https://github.com/nir/jupylet/blob/master/examples/pong-RL.ipynb) to see how to programmatically control and render a 2-player version of pong.

 # Requirements